danjac/radiofeed-app/README.md

 The install process should create a virtualenv using pdm.

 To run unit tests, just run `pytest`.
-You can also run [pytest-watcher](https://github.com/olzhasar/pytest-watcher) in a terminal window with the command `ptw`.
+You can also run [pytest-watcher](https://github.com/olzhasar/pytest-watcher) in a terminal window with the command `ptw .`.

 To handle Tailwind CSS compilation on the fly, run `./manage.py tailwind runserver`.